 Appending file names with indicators like v 2.1 and 2013 03 23 is an inconvenient way to track the iterations of a file and dramatically increases your storage needs.
-By contrast, Egnyte automatically creates a new version of a file whenever you save and close an existing document.
+By contrast, Egnyte automatically creates a new version of a file each time a change is saved for an existing document.
 Your Administrator has set up version policies to dictate how many versions are collected before the old versions are moved to trash.
 Read on to learn more about file versions and how to "promote" old versions to replace the existing file.

 To view a file's versions, you must first select the List view or Condensed view option.
 Versions are not visible with the Large icons view.